ericsonga/APCSAReview/_sources/GettingStarted/preface.rst

 * Christine Hsieh - added mixed up code problems at the end of the array chapter
 * Carlos Diaz - fixed problems and added code highlights
 * Avery Rosh - found an error in one of the 2D array questions
+* JP Fasano - found an erorr in one of the non-timed exams

 License
 ---------